The Story of the Young Slave Girl of Naaman who had Courage though she lived in Captivity

 Where I feel trapped or limited, remind me that You are my freedom.

-Break the chains of fear, disappointment, and bitterness in my heart, and fill me with Your peace and confidence.
+Break the chains of fear, disappointment, and bitterness in my heart, and fill me with Your peace , Love and courage.

-May my words and actions point others to Your healing power and endless love.
+May my words and actions point others to Jesus, Your healing power and endless love.

 In Jesus’ name,